-Kicking this years Gift Guides off with the most requested – gift for him (for some reason they seem to be the most difficult to shop for!) with a perhaps, more unconventional approach.
-I’ve rounded up a handful of pieces that are sure to make him smile, while also giving you a little insight into how I approach gifts for hard-to-shop-for fellows.
-I’ve also pulled in a reinforcement, my co-conspirator in life – Chris (aka my husband).
+Kicking this years Gift Guides off with the most requested – gift for him (they always seem to be the most difficult to shop for!).
+In addition to a round up of pieces that are sure to make him smile, I’ve also provide a little insight into how I approach gifts for hard-to-shop-for fellows.

-Obviously gift giving is personal and will always vary based on hobbies, interests and budget, but over the years, I’ve developed a few fail-safe gifting strategies that work particularly well when it comes to shopping that I felt compelled to share.
+Obviously gift giving is personal and will always vary based on hobbies, interests and budget, but over the years, I’ve developed a few fail-safe gifting strategies that work particularly well when it comes to shopping.
 It might seem over-simplified, but it always seems to work!

 Skincare – I know this sounds weird because, societally, most men aren’t as interested in skincare as women, but sometimes all it takes a little nudge.
 I think sometimes men don’t know where to start when it comes to skincare because, again, societally, most men aren’t taught how to take care of their skin at a young age.
 And honestly, the skincare market can be overwhelming!
 Keep it simple, 2-3 steps max, and a lower price point.